lemoncheesecake/lemoncheesecake/README.md

 Four fixture scopes are available (higher to lower scope):
 - `session_prerun`: fixtures with this scope will be called before the test session is started, meaning that the fixture cannot use any of the `log_*`, `check_*`, etc... functions.
 If a fixture with this scope raises an exception, it will prevent the tests to be executed.
 This behavior can be used in conjunction with the `UserError` exception and the `cli_args` fixture to handle bad CLI arguments
 - `session`: fixtures with this scope are initialized at the global level
-- `testsuite`: fixtures with this scope are initialized at the test suite level; if a testsuite "A" uses a `testsuite` scoped fixture (through a test for example), and a sub testsuite "B" uses the same fixture, then the fixture is initialized two times: one time for "A" and the other time for "B"
+- `suite`: fixtures with this scope are initialized at the test suite level; if a suite "A" uses a `suite` scoped fixture (through a test for example), and a sub suite "B" uses the same fixture, then the fixture is initialized two times: one time for "A" and the other time for "B"
 - `test`: fixtures with this scope are initialized at the test level

 Please note that: